-In a publicly traded company, it can be difficult at times for those in management roles to act ethically by putting the interests of shareholders ahead of their own.
+In a publicly traded company, it can be difficult at times for those in management roles to act ethically by putting the interests of shareholders ahead of their own and ask to write my essays online.
 While ethics should play an important role in the decision-making process of any organization, history has shown that ethical decisions can be hard to make.
 This paper will look at an example of ethics in a publicly traded organization by looking at the lack of disclosure by top-executives at Bank of America due to self-interest.

 Whether an organization is private or public, it is important to take in both the ethical and legal implications of any actions.
 In a publicly traded company, management must be diligent in putting the interests of shareholders above their own gains.
 This can be a tough choice when making financial decisions that impact not only the stock price; but management’s yearly bonus.
 Disclosure is another area where ethics plays a part.
 While full disclosure may negatively impact the value of the stock, management must consider the ethical responsibility to the public.